 .NET Core projects will use the .NET Core runtime (which might require a separate install), on all platforms.

 Also note that not all .NET project types can be run on non-Windows platforms.
 For example, Support for WPF and WinForms is not available or severely limited on macOS and Linux.

 - Debugging .NET Core Projects

 - Debugging Classic .NET Framework Projects on the .NET CLR (Windows only)

-- Debugging Classic .NET Framework Projects on Mono on Mono
+- Debugging Classic .NET Framework Projects on Mono (on Windows and Mac)

 Potentially additional Setup

 - Installing Mono for use in Fire on the Mac